Barn,

 Two-Seater Outhouse that was well used.

 I'd noticed that there were a lot of little outbuildings, each with a single function, but I hadn't noticed that none of the outbuildings were painted, until I visited the new Bulltown Interpretive Park (where the Army Corps of Engineers moved several historical homes, the original St. Michael Church and numerous out buildings.)
-The Bulltown Interpretive Park brochure mentioned that in West Virginian culture, the outbuildings were left unpainted.
+The Bulltown Interpretive Park brochure mentioned that in West Virginian culture, the

 No comments: